kyma-project/kyma/resources/knative-eventing/README.md

  * The `default-channel-config` is left empty since when this chart is installed, there is no provisioner ready.
  * The `knative-eventing` Namespace is no longer created.
 This happens during the installation process.
  * The `in-memory-channel` no longer exists, as Kyma uses NATS Streaming-based provisioner out of the box.
+ * The image versions are changed to use the release tag.